The Impact of Online Gaming Fraud & Chargebacks on This Fast-Growing Space

 Friendly fraud goes hand-in-hand with another tactic called “cyber shoplifting.”
 This occurs when a user completes a transaction with the preconceived intent to file a chargeback later.
 It’s a way of getting something for free.
 While the latter is more insidious, the result is the same: the cardholder gets the money back, while you lose out.

-Of course, it’s not entirely hopeless; you can recover some of the money lost to friendly fraud and cyber shoplifting through the representment process.
+Of course, it’s not entirely hopeless.
+You can recover some of the money lost to friendly fraud and other online gaming fraud tactics through the representment process.
 This, however, involves in-depth knowledge of card scheme policies and regulations, and must be conducted on a very short timeline.

 What Can Gaming Merchants Do?

 Authenticating users and providing a quality customer experience is vital to prevent fraud and chargeback abuse.
 That’s easier said than done, though.

 Th current situation puts online betting shops in a difficult position.
 Some degree of friction in the customer experience is necessary to deter fraud, but too much friction can turn away legitimate users.
 One report published by Jumio found more than 25% of potential online gambling customers abandoned the account opening process before completion, claiming the process was too lengthy or complex.

 Merchants must balance the need of authentication with the demands of the customer experience.
 The only way to accomplish this is to separate positive points of friction from negative ones.